boazsegev/neorack/SPEC - rational.md

 * Assigning resources to the event object (pre-App and post-App operations), including database connection assignments, etc'.

+* Diverting the event to a different App / Handler (pre-App / App replacement).

-* Replacing the App by answering the the event (pre-App operations).
+* Handling the the event (pre-App / App replacement).

 ### Goodbye Logging - All Hail Logging

 Logging is important.
 However, IMHO, it's counterproductive to encourage developers to unify the server and application logging outputs.

-In fact, by separating the logging concerns, we are both promoting separation of concerns and (possibly) hinting to developers that server level events could be logged to a different medium than application level events.
+In fact, by separating the logging concerns, we are both promoting separation of concerns and (possibly) hinting to developers that server level events could be logged to a different medium than application level and business logic events.

 ### Minimal String Conversions

-I understand history has us adding `HTTP_` to the header names and capitalizing the letters and converting `-` into `_`... but honestly, things would be faster if we used the HTTP headers as is (except, maybe, when making sure they were all lower-case to match HTTP/2 and promote unity).
+I understand history has us adding `HTTP_` to the header names and converting `-` into `_`, etc'... but honestly, things would be faster if we used the HTTP headers as is (except, maybe, when making sure they were all lower-case to match HTTP/2 and promote unity).

 The main worry here is that adding those extra 5 bytes may require re-allocating the whole String (not only copying the data at a 5 byte offset).
-This is a waste of resources and should be avoided.
+This is a waste of both time and resources and I believe this should be avoided.